 Tambaqui can get huge.
 Specimens of 3 feet in length and weighing in at over 70 pounds are not exceptional.
 Unfortunately for the sportfisherman, these highly prized (and pricey) food fish are heavily harvested by commercial fishermen, especially during their spawning migrations when they are at their most accessible.
-This doesn't leave too many options for a successful sport fishery, although pockets of these big characins are sometimes encountered by peacock anglers in small tributaries of some peacock bass rivers.
+This doesn't leave too many options for a successful sport fishery, although pockets of these big characins are sometimes encountered by peacock anglers in small tributaries of some southern Amazon peacock bass rivers.

 Telling them apart

 Pirapitinga are more deeply rhomboidal than their evenly oval cousins.
-Their coloring is more muted, typically a light blue-gray to steely gray above and a darker gray to brownish gray below.
+Their coloring is more muted, typically a light blue-gray to steely gray above and gray to brownish gray below.
 The pirapitinga's dentiton is different as well, sporting a second row of molars in the upper jaw as opposed to the tambaqui's single row.

 The Fish, the Forest & the Fruit